Removal within Juju

 Once a service is no longer required it can be removed with a simple command.

-juju destroy-service <service-name>
+juju remove-service <service-name>

 A service can take a while to "die", but if running a juju status reveals that the service is listed as dying, but also reports an error state, then the zombied service will still be hanging around.
 See caveats for how to manage services in a dying state.